materialdigital/dataportal_tutorial/README.md

 We suggest to click on the option **Preview**.
 Which takes you to the **Detail Page of the Dataset** and its different Resources.

 #### Detail Page of Dataset:
-On top of the page different buttons can be found depending on the format selected in the previous step.
-Show are the buttons for the CSV file.
-A more detailed explanation of the functions of the different buttons can be found below the picture.
+There are different buttons at the top of the explore page, depending on the format you selected in the previous step.
+The buttons shown in this example are available for CSV files.
-Also, the URL and the Dataset description can be found on top of the page.
+You will always find the URL, a short description of the record and the source code at the top of the page.
 ![US2_6](./images/DataPotal_US2_6.png)

-#### Functionalities of Buttons on Top
+#### Functionalities of Buttons at the top of the explore page

 **Annotate:**: : The process of assigning information to linguistic data (especially corpus data, with linguistic information) is called annotation.
-Only when this process has been completed can meaningful evaluations be made.
+Only when this process has been completed meaningful evaluations can be made.
 The emphasis in this case is on the enrichment with linguistic information.

-**Transform:** Run Transformation, if allowed and not done before, by clicking here a Turlk file is created.
-This file lists all annotations to the dataset.
-You can use if for further semantic operations.
+**Transform:** This feature is only available to registered users - the first time you click here, a Turtle (Terse RDF Triple Language) file will be created.
+This file lists all annotations for the dataset.
+You can use it for further semantic operations.

 **Download:** Provides a cleaned download of data.
 For some resource formats there is a dropdown menu embedded in the download button.
 Here you have the option to choose between different download format options.